augustin-grosnon/WebGPU-render-demo/README.md

 # WebGPU render demo

 This project demonstrates rendering a circle with gradient color and a gradient background using WebGPU.
 It also supports carving lines in the circle at specific positions on the canvas.
+Several other features are available.

 ## Features

 - **Circle rendering**: Render a circle with a vertical gradient.
 - **Background gradient**: Render a background with a vertical gradient.
 - **Carving lines**: Carve lines at specific positions in the circle.
+- **Select colors**: Select personalized colors for the render.

 ## Technologies